 If we had more time: We would have hiked several of the routes like the High Point of Sacrifice and spent more time at the area around the Royal Tombs.
 Additional details on visiting Petra and Wadi Musa can be found at the end of this post.

 Do: Hire a Bedouin driver with a pick up a truck to take you into the desert to view the Seven Pillars, the rock bridge, and the vastness that is Wadi Rum.
 Take tea in a Bedouin tent (ask if it’s possible to see how abud, Bedouin bread, is made) and ride a few camels (be careful when they launch into a run, it's tough on the bum).
+It may take several days for your rearend to recover, but you'll have a whole new respect for both the animals and their masters.
+And when you look out across the desert, consider the thousand-camel caravans that once crossed the valley.
 You can arrange all of this from the entrance gate or from the camp area where you choose to stay.
 Be sure to read Life Lessons We Learned from Jordan's Bedouins for a primer on Bedouin life and principles.

 Eat: Zarb (Bedouin barbecue) at Captain’s.
 Zarb consists of a huge tray of meat and vegetables cooked in an underground barbeque pit and covered with plastic and sand to keep in heat and moisture.